-RV insurance helps to financially protect owners of recreational vehicles against potential loss, damage, and liability claims to their RV.
-A recreational vehicle insurance policy can include coverage for collision damage, personal injury, and protection against any risks associated with the class of RV insured.
+RV insurance helps to financially protect owners of motor homes against potential loss, damage, and liability claims to their RV.
+A recreational vehicle insurance policy can include mandatory protection for collision damage, personal injury, and protection against any risks associated with the class of RV insured.

-If you own a recreational vehicle of any type, such as a motorhome, travel trailer, fifth-wheel trailer, or pop-up trailer, you should purchase RV insurance to protect your investment and your financial stability.
-Without RV insurance, you will be left financially responsible for any losses or liability expenses.
+If you own a recreational vehicle of any type, such as an RV or motorhome, you should purchase RV insurance to protect your investment and your financial stability.
+Without RV trailer insurance, you will be left financially responsible for any losses or liability expenses.

 It is also important to note that if you finance or lease your RV, the lender will likely require insurance to be in place for the full term of the loan.

 In Ontario, if you own a motorized RV or motorhome that can be driven on the road, you must have insurance.
 If you own a non-motorized recreational vehicle, RV insurance is not mandatory, however, it is essential protection.
 Your non-motorized RV is covered by your auto insurance policy when it is on the road, but your auto policy does not cover your non-motorized RV when it is parked.

 You need enough insurance that will protect you and your RV or motorhome in the event of a loss, damage, or liability claims.
 Most insurance companies include mandatory protection such as: recreational vehicle insurance coverage for total loss replacement, replacement cost of personal belongings, liability, and emergency expenses.
 Coverage in your RV insurance can extend to emergency vacation expenses, emergency roadside service, and coverage while in the United States.

 Be sure to speak with a licensed insurance advisor who will provide expert advice and help determine the different types of coverage and how much insurance coverage you need to properly protect your motorhome.